I wasn’t always an enthusiastic teacher—or learner, for that matter.

 At that time, I was working in the customer service department at a large travel website in Boston, MA.
-Our group was told that we would be getting a half day off work to attend an in-person training around digital communications.
-The training was on how to control and adjust your tone of voice in digital communication channels like email and chat.
+Our group was told that we would get a half day off work to attend an in-person training around digital communications.
+The training topic was how to control and adjust your tone of voice in digital communication channels like email and chat.

 The instructor for the training was from outside the organization.
 He was an older gentleman, my knee-jerk reaction at the time was, “Oh, so some 60-year-old man is going to teach us Millennials about digital tonality and communications?!”
 My inner voice laughed, but that instructor brought a fun spirit to the meeting.
 He joked about the very idea of whether he was qualified to run the training with us.

 My initial impressions about the instructor and the material were dead wrong.

 As the training continued, I learned that not only did this guy have authority on the subject, but he also understood human conversations and how spelling, grammar, and sentence structure played a role in how people receive written messages.